 Additionally, one episode is still not available by any legal means.
 Because Season 8 ran for sixteen episodes instead of the normal fourteen, its DVD does not include its mid-season recap episode, whereas all other recap episodes are included on their DVDs.

-40 episodes of the first variation of Super Sloppy Double Dare, which aired on weekends, and was more or less a carbon copy of the regular weekday edition, were taped in July 1987.
+40 episodes of the first variation of Super Sloppy Double Dare, which aired on Sunday mornings, and was more or less a carbon copy of the regular weekday edition, were taped in July 1987.
 21 of these aired on Nick GaS, and one that didn't air there circulates, with only the main game intact.
 Allegedly, the reason the other 19 did not get shown on Nick GaS was due to a water leakage that severely damaged some of the Double Dare tapes in Nickelodeon's video archives.

 Finders Keepers had the same problem, with at least 80 episodes missing from the Nick GaS rota.
 The Eure era was more severely affected than the Toffler era (from which only the two celebrity weeks were missing; three of the episodes in question are known to exist on the trade circuit), particularly the 1987 season with Harvey as announcer, from which only a dozen episodes aired on Nick GaS.
 Though a further dozen episodes are known to exist on the trade circuit, the rest have not been seen in over 25 years.

 The FOX version of Family Double Dare was MIA on Nick GaS (rumors persist that one episode aired in its early days, but any evidence of this has yet to turn up).
 Those 13 episodes may not have aired on television since 1990, but luckily they have since become available through other means.
 Ten of the episodes turned up on the trading circuit, and iTunes started selling the remaining three in 2013.

 All episodes of the Nickelodeon version of FDD aired on GaS...except for one random 1990 episode.
 That episode eventually turned up on YouTube in December 2011.